scattana/zipfs-law/README.md

 Research conducted on Zipf's Law primarily relied on content from Britannica [found here](https://www.britannica.com/topic/Zipfs-law) and [related information about harmonic series from Wolfram](http://mathworld.wolfram.com/ZipfsLaw.html)

+The discussion of why Zipf's Law holds true references [this article from PLOS](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1005110), which goes into much greater depth on this topic - and particularly, on the underlying psychlogical factors - than this short study can hope to provide.

+An expansion of this project could use a lemmatization tool (or similar) to conduct text pre-processing before testing Zipf's Law.
+This might, theoretically, reduce the extreme behavior of the graphs on either end of the x-axis, since there would be fewer variations of words being treated as distinct words.

+Thanks for checking out my work!
+Please feel free to [email me](scattana@nd.edu) with any questions or comments.